-(4) "Pharmacy" and "prescriber" have the same meanings as in R.C.
-4729.01, not in the act.
+(4) "Pharmacy" and "prescriber" have the same meanings as in existing R.C.
+4729.01, not in the bill.

-(5) "Wholesaler" has the same meaning as in R.C.
-3719.01, not in the act.
+(5) "Wholesaler" has the same meaning as in existing R.C.
+3719.01, not in the bill.

-Law enforcement agencies--annual statistical report to Bureau of Criminal Identification and Investigation specifying arrests made in a calendar year based on manufacture of, or assembly of chemicals sufficient to produce, methamphetamine and number of illegal methamphetamine manufacturing laboratories enforcement and corrections officials regarding arrests made and persons in custody for felonies or other specified offenses or conduct and by court officials regarding convictions for felonies or other specified offenses.
+Law enforcement agencies--annual statistical report to Bureau of Criminal Identification and Investigation specifying arrests made in a calendar year based on manufacture of, or assembly of chemicals sufficient to produce, methamphetamine and number of illegal methamphetamine manufacturing laboratories

+Existing law provides for reports to the Bureau of Criminal Identification and Investigation of the Attorney General's Office (BCII) by law enforcement and corrections officials regarding arrests made and persons in custody for felonies or other specified offenses or conduct and by court officials regarding convictions for felonies or other specified offenses.
 The reports provide specified information regarding each such arrest, custody, or conviction but do not provide cumulative totals for the reporting official's agency or court.
 (R.C.
-109.57--not in the act, 109.60(A), and 109.61--not in the act.)
+109.57--not in the bill, 109.60(A), and 109.61--not in the bill.)